Estimated reading time: 5 minutes

 Time-frame

-The time-frame for any team project should be clearly defined so the committee understands the deadlines and urgency for completing their commission.
+The time frame for any team project should be clearly defined so that the committee understands the deadlines and the urgency of completing their commission.

 For example: